corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

         └── node-info-partyb
 ```

-The Bootstrapper generates a directory and the `node-info` file for Party B. It also places copy of each
+The bootstrapper generates a directory and the `node-info` file for Party B. It also places a copy of each
 nodes’ `node-info` file in the `additional-node-info` directory of every node.
 Any other files in the existing nodes,
 such a generated keys, will be unaffected.

 {{< note >}}
 The network bootstrapper is intended for test deployments, and can only generate information for nodes collected on
 the same machine.
-If you need to update a network using the Bootstrapper after you deploy it, you will need to collect the nodes on one machine again. t
+If you need to update a network using the bootstrapper after you deploy it, you will need to collect the nodes on one machine again.

 {{< /note >}}